-Privileged Session Manager helps to secure the access, control configurations, monitors in real-time and indisputably records all activities in a datacenter or network infrastructure.
+The Privileged Session Manager helps to secure access, controls configurations, monitors in real-time and indisputably records all activities in a datacenter or network infrastructure.

-Ensure access to critical systems are only for legitimate business purposes.
-Privileged Session Manager (PSM) runs as a gateway between users and the target end points that enables controlling, monitoring and auditing encrypted administrator sessions.
+Ensure access to critical systems is only for legitimate business purposes.
+The Privileged Session Manager (PSM) runs as a gateway between users and the target end points, enabling the control, monitoring and auditing of encrypted administrator sessions.

 Tracks and records all privileged sessions and configuration changes.
 Provides VCR-like replays of privileged sessions including IT and Network admin users.
 All commands, either failed or successful, are logged.
 Indisputable logging of which user attempted to run which command on which device and when.

-Reduces risks by restricting authorizations assigned to business units and departments by granting access only to the systems that they are in charge of.
-“Separation of duties” and “least privilege” practices are achieved, regardless of the role/profile capabilities of the Target Device.
-Any custom policies (allowed command sets, blocked command sets) can be defined and applied to any user group, ensuring that only the “required set of commands” can be executed by a user in order to fulfill his tasks, restricting standard user accounts from having over-privileged access.
+Reduces risks by restricting authorizations assigned to business units and departments by granting access only to the systems that they oversee.
+“Separation of duties” and “least privilege” practices are achieved, regardless of the role/profile capabilities of the target device.
+Any custom policies (allowed command sets, blocked command sets) can be defined and applied to any user group, ensuring that only the “required set of commands” can be executed by a user in order to fulfill his/her tasks, restricting standard user accounts from having over-privileged access.

-Single Connect Session Manager enables user to connect enterprise applications without knowing application username/password.
+The Single Connect Privileged Session Manager enables users to connect to enterprise applications without knowing the application’s username/password.

 Enables the definition of time-based access limitations, based on time of day, day of the week, maintenance window hours, etc.